Best Financial Literacy Books

-Here’s a running list of the best personal finance books broken down by category and expected takeaways that you can work through based on interest level and time.
+Here’s a running list of the best financial literacy books broken down by category and expected takeaways that you can work through based on interest level and time.

 The Hall of Fame

-The books everyone should read.
+The best financial literacy books everyone should read.
 Important baseline information.
 Not too technical.

 The Millionaire Next Door by Thomas Stanley and William Danko

-The best personal finance book of all time.
+One of the best financial literacy books of all time.
 Shares who the wealthy are in America and how they got there.
 My review: The Millionaire Next Door

 The Psychology of Money by Morgan Housel